 And on the 8th day.
 God looked down on his planned paradise at the great stretches of ocean and said, “I need a brave person to live upon and tame these waters and make them his life.”
 So, God made a sailor.

-God said, “I need a person to stand watches throughout the dark of night in all manners of weathers, to tend the fires in the boilers, to steer a course straight and true, to watch all directions for danger, to read the stars and keep an accurate course, to prowl the lower levels and shaft alleys, to repair that which is broken, to keep a clean ship, to cook and feed all, and stay out past midnight drinking and carousing, and then do it all again another day.”
+God said, “I need a person to stand watches throughout the dark of night in all manners of weathers, to tend the fires in the boilers, to steer a course straight and true, to watch all directions for danger, to read the stars and keep an accurate course, to prowl the lower levels and shaft alleys, to repair that which is broken, to keep a clean ship, to cook and feed all, and then stay out past midnight drinking and carousing, and do it all again another day.”
 So, God made a sailor.

-“I need a man with the strength to handle heavy metal yet gentle enough to comfort a crying child or a shipmate who has just lost his mother.
+God said, “I need a man with the strength to handle heavy metal yet gentle enough to comfort a crying child or a shipmate who has just lost his mother.
 I need somebody to train and lead the young, to spend the time to know the job is being done properly.
 I need someone to work through meals and eat midrats gratefully before going back to the necessary job.”
 So, God made a sailor.

 God said, “I need someone to sit up all night with a wounded Sailor or Marine, to watch him die.
 Then dry his eyes and say, ‘I’ll save the next one.’
 I need somebody who can make something of nothing, someone who can do much with little and is willing to try to do everything with nothing.
 Who when duty calls, will finish a forty-hour week by Tuesday noon, then although in pain, will put in another seventy-two hours in the boiler room, engine room, on deck, in the offices, in the galley, or scrubbing pots and pans in the scullery.”
 So, God made a sailor.